Vescent/Gen2_Oscillator_FW_Upgrade/README.md

 Latest released firmware file and upgrade script for the standalone Gen2 Oscillator.

 # Upgrade Instructions
-Refer to the PDF file.
+Clone this repository to your computer, and refer to the Instructions PDF file therein.